charmbracelet/bubbletea/tutorials/basics/README.md

 ## All Together Now

 The last step is to simply run our program.
-We pass and empty model `tea.NewProgram` and let it rip:
+We pass an empty model `tea.NewProgram` and let it rip:

 ```go